repobee/repobee/docs/issues.rst

 **first line of the file is the title**.
 Here is ``issue.md``:

 .. code-block:: none
+   :caption: issue.md

    An important announcement

    ### Dear students
    I have this important announcement to make.

    Regards,
    _The Announcer_

 Awesome, that's an excellent issue.
-Let's open it in the ``master-repo-2`` repo for our dear students ``spam``, ``eggs`` and ``ham``, who are listed in the ``students.txt`` file (see :ref:`setup`).
+Let's open it in the ``task-2`` repo for our dear students ``slarse``, ``glennol`` and ``glassey``, who are listed in the ``students.txt`` file (see :ref:`setup`).

 .. code-block:: bash

-    $ repobee open-issues -mn master-repo-2 -sf students.txt -i issue.md
+    $ repobee open-issues -mn task-2 -sf students.txt -i issue.md
-    [INFO] Opened issue spam-master-repo-2/#1-'An important announcement'
+    [INFO] Opened issue slarse-task-2/#1-'An important announcement'
-    [INFO] Opened issue eggs-master-repo-2/#1-'An important announcement'
+    [INFO] Opened issue glennol-task-2/#1-'An important announcement'
-    [INFO] Opened issue ham-master-repo-2/#1-'An important announcement'
+    [INFO] Opened issue glassey-task-2/#1-'An important announcement'

 From the output, we can read that in each of the repos, an issue with the title ``An important announcement`` was opened as issue nr 1 (``#1``).
 The number